maphdev/M2_Web_Dev_Project/README.md

 The application is available on http://localhost:4200/.

-The API is available on http://localhost:4000/.
+The Watchlist API is available on http://localhost:4000/.

 ### Deployed application

 The deployed application is available via github pages : [watchlist](https://maphdev.github.io/watchlist/).

 The deployed API is available on heroku : [api-watchlist](https://api-watchlist.herokuapp.com/).

+## API Documentation
+The Watchlist API documentation is available [here](http://alienor.brabant.emi.u-bordeaux.fr/m2web/watchlistApi.html).